abrasive/shairport/README.md

 * PulseAudio
 * avahi

+Debian/Raspbian users can get the basics with
+`apt-get install libssl-dev libavahi-client-dev libasound2-dev`

 Runtime Requirements
 --------------------
 You must be running an mDNS (Bonjour) daemon.
 On a Mac, this will be running already.
 Otherwise, you must be running avahi-daemon or Howl.